MycroftAI/documentation/_pages/padatious.md

 The `register_intent_file(intent_file, handler)` methods arguments are:

-* intent_file: the filename of above mentioned intent files without the .intent as argument.
+* intent_file: the filename of above mentioned intent files with the .intent as argument.
 * handler: the method/function that the examples in the intent_file should map to

 The corresponding decorator is also available: